After Working for Many Years As An Ironworker

-In 1969, with his brother Willard by his side, he set off to do just that.
+After working for many years as a union ironworker for other contractors, Cisco Minix had a bold vision of going into business for himself.
+So, in 1969, with his brother Willard by his side, he set off to do just that.
 After a suggestion from a friend, they came up with the name Crane Industrial Service CO (Company) as an acronym of his own name, Cisco.
 With the help of his wife Roberta acting as secretary and treasurer, they started Crane Industrial from the back of their house.

 steel contracts on some major projects.
 With a steady reputation for being able to deliver, the jobs began to come more frequently and another brother, Harlow, joined the business.

 Jerry’s son, Jerry Jr., has been a crane operator since 1993, while Terry’s oldest son, Jeff, after years as an ironworker, is now estimating projects.
 Even Terry’s other son, Jamey, has recently found a place in the company.
 Not exclusively a Minix trait, Crane Industrial is very proud to employ other families that are seeing their third generations work as both crane operators and ironworkers.

 Today, the modest office can still be found on the back of the house, but, as the saying goes, “don’t let that fool you”.
-Ever since it’s inception, Crane Industrial has taken on some of the biggest projects in the area and handled them with the professionalism that you would expect, but with a passion and diligence that surprises most everyone.
+Ever since its inception, Crane Industrial has taken on some of the biggest projects in the area and handled them with the professionalism that you would expect, but with a passion and diligence that surprises most everyone.

 Crane Industrial has completed a multitude of projects at Notre Dame, as well as The Kroc Center, Saint Joseph Regional Medical Center, MonoSol, AM General, H2, Memorial Hospital, Elkhart General, and University Park Mall, just to name a few.